LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

 > ***_NOTE_*** Don't copy the files directly to your computer with `adb pull` command, specially if you're using Windows, because you might loose information:
 > - for example, the files `file.txt` and `File.txt` are two different files under Linux (Android uses a Linux kernel) but are the same file under Windows
 > - Windows doesn't recognize Linux links
+> - there are some characters that are allowed in Linux file names, but that aren't supported on Windows

-2. Copy the `tgz` file into your computer for analysis
+1. Copy the `tgz` file into your computer for analysis
 ```
 $ adb pull /sdcard/Download/<compressed filename>.tgz
 /sdcard/Download/<compressed filename>.tgz: 1 file pulled.
 0.1 MB/s (180 bytes in 0.010s)
 ```
+2.** If you're using Windows** set up first [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10), or a Linux VM, and copy the `<compressed filename>.tgz` inside the WSL/VM to avoid losing data during the decompression (see the note above)

 3. Decompress the file with `7z`, or other tool that supports `.tgz` files, and start the analysis